asminpaudel141/java-100program/README.md

 # 129.Write a Java program to implement polymorphism
 # 130.Write a Java program to implement polymorphism
 # 131.Write a Java program to implement polymorphism
+# 132.Write a Java program to implement polymorphism